IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/multilingual.md

 ## Evaluation

 We will evaluate translation output using BLEU as computed by [SacreBLEU](https://github.com/mjpost/sacrebleu) and WER for ASR output.
-Validation and progress test sets have been added to SacreBLEU.
+Validation and progress test sets have been added to [SacreBLEU](https://github.com/mjpost/sacrebleu).
+WER will be computed on lowercased text with punctuation removed.

 ## Organizers